 After you understand the role of the immune system and the nervous system, you can begin to understand how MS affects them.
 In autoimmune diseases like MS (and rheumatoid arthritis, myasthenia gravis, and Type I diabetes, among others), the immune system loses the ability to distinguish the good guys from the bad guys, and so it starts attacking the normal tissues in the body.
-In MS, this autoimmune response targets the myelin coating around the axons in the CNS as well as the axons themselves.
+In MS, this autoimmune response targets the myelin coating around the axons in the CNS, the axons themselves, and the cells that produce the myelin - called oligodendrocytes.

-The autoimmune attack happens because of a breakdown in the blood-brain barrier (BBB), which allows immune cells that have been living harmlessly in your blood to travel into your CNS to attack the myelin and axons, resulting in the symptoms associated with MS. The autoimmune process in MS follows these steps (see Figure 1-1):
+The autoimmune attack happens because of a breakdown in the blood brain barrier (BBB), which allows immune cells that have been living harmlessly in your blood to travel into your CNS to attack the myelin and axons, resulting in the symptoms associated with MS. The autoimmune process in MS follows these steps (see Figure 1-1):

-1. The inflammation that occurs during an MS relapse (also called an attack or exacerbation) damages the BBB, allowing the movement of immune cells into the CNS.
-(Skip to Chapter 6 for more info about MS relapses.)

-- 2. Toxic substances are released into the CNS, which can increase inflammation and result in the breakdown of myelin (in a process called demyelination) and the axons. - 3.
-Nervous system cells called astrocytes move into the locations where the damage has occurred and they form scar tissue (giving rise to the name multiple sclerosis, which means multiple scars).
+- 1. The inflammation that occurs during an MS relapse (also called an attack or exacerbation) damages the BBB, allowing the movement of immune cells into the CNS.
+(Skip to Chapter 6 for more info about MS relapses.) - 2.
+Toxic substances are released into the CNS, which can increase inflammation and result in the breakdown of myelin (in a process called demyelination) and the axons, sometimes even affecting the nerve cell bodies. - 3.
+Nervous system cells called astrocytes move into the locations where the damage has occurred, and they form scar tissue (giving rise to the name multiple sclerosis, which means multiple scars).